hveit01/amdasm/1st_README.txt

 This will, provided there are no errors, write the two print files MYFILE.p1l und MYFILE.p2l, which will resemble the normal output of the original program.

+The above command is entirely quiet.
+To get a hint of what it does, add the option -v, as in
+	amdadm -v MYFILE

+To see even more, use the options -d1, -d2, -d4, -d8, or even -d15 ...
+Better don't do this ;-)

 Use at least one output option, e.g. "-om MYFILE.map", otherwise no output will be produced.
 Multiple output options are allowed.
 Be aware that while the standard argument (MYFILE) will silently add the